MaClass23/mamz-playbooks/README.md

 Your task is as follows:

-Create a Dockerfile that spins up a database
+Create a Dockerfile that spins up a database.
-Create another Dockerfile
+Create another Dockerfile.
 When run will scrape some information from a website of your choosing (it can be any information).
 It will store that information in the database running in the other docker container Create the YAML files required for deploying